SkelleyBelly/carbonite/content/blog/react-typescript-good-practice/index.md

 ![Props design patterns](./props.jpg)

 Onto the home stretch now, Props!
-They may seem simple, but they're possibly one of the most contencious parts of a React TypeScript application, and since almost every code change will affect them somehow, it's good to have a clear approach laid out and agreed within your team.
+They may seem simple, but they're possibly one of the most contentious parts of a React TypeScript application, and since almost every code change will affect them somehow, it's good to have a clear approach laid out and agreed within your team.

 ##### Avoid tying your props to a data source